geonavo/iot-device-sdk-embedded-c/doc/porting_guide.md

 These examples use the Device SDK to connect to Cloud IoT Core, subscribe to Cloud Pub/Sub topics, publish information to Cloud IoT Core, and receive data from Cloud IoT Core.

-The examples' source code shows you how to initialize and use the Device SDK's C API.

 To build the examples, follow the [instructions in the main `README.md`](https://github.com/ClearBlade/iot-device-sdk-embedded-c/#building-the-examples).

 # Porting